 Edmonton Aurora coaches work as a team to deliver their strengths to the athletes they coach.
-Athletes in our competitive programs will receive coaching from many of the coaches listed below during the 2019-2020 Season:
+Athletes in our competitive programs will receive coaching from many of the coaches listed below during the 2022-2023 Season:

 Vanessa Keenan, also known as The Online Synchro Coach, is an alumni athlete, coach, and Head Coach with the Edmonton Auroras.
 She obtained her Masters of Arts (specializing in coaching) and Bachelor of Physical Education (with Distinction) from the University of Alberta.
 Her mentor coaches include past Olympic coaches Sheilagh Croxon (University) and Leslie Sproule(Level 4 coaching certification)

-Vanessa is also Certified in the Breath-Hold Safety Program, EasyFlexibility Training Certification, Zaichik Stretching Technique, and Certified Module ONE, Alixa Flexibility.
+Vanessa is also Certified in the Breath-Hold Safety Program, EasyFlexibility Training Certification, Zaichik Stretching Technique, and Certified Module 4, Alixa Flexibility.
 Vanessa lives just north of the city of Edmonton where she and her husband are raising their 3 children.

 Samara (Sam) has been involved with Artistic swimming in different capacities for over 20 years now.
 She was a competitive athlete for 15 years and has now been coaching a little longer than that (her coaching and training happened simultaneously for a long time).
 As an athlete she was lucky enough to compete and train throughout Canada as well as in the USA and Europe while competing at a national level for many years.